-Each core has two reset request outputs which it can assert to request a warm reset.
-Whether these signals are factored into the reset inputs is determined by the reset control logic external to the Cortex-R52 processor.
+Each core has two reset request outputs which it can assert to request a Warm reset.
+The reset control logic external to the Cortex-R52+ processor determines whether these signals are factored into the reset inputs.

 The following table shows the reset-related signals.